chethanmandya/Chethan/_posts/2020-02-23-Adding-environment-variable.md

 ### @Adding environment variables In Unix, Linux Environment
-Adding environment variable Environment variables are stored in the .bash_profile file which is stored in the root directory.
+In Linux Or Unix environment , All your environment variables are stored in the .bash_profile file which is stored in the root directory.
 Every time you want to add new environment variable, you will make changes to this file.

-Say, you want to add an environment variable for username, you can do it with following commands.First edit the .bash_profile in the root directory
+Say, you want to add an environment variable for username, you can do it with following commands.
+First edit the .bash_profile in the root directory

 vi ~/.bash_profileand